DoctorHammer/NYPDCadetCorpsSchedule/README.md

 ___

-Notice: This document may contain sensitive information and imagery that belong to NYPD and/or NYPD Cadet Corps Unit.
+Notice: These documents and files may contain sensitive information and imagery that belong to NYPD and/or NYPD Cadet Corps Unit.
 If you're not an authorized user kindly refrain from using/extracting/sharing such information or imagery.

 ___